Ask our team of design experts

-When visiting a lighting showroom, be prepared.
+If you are using professional services and visiting a lighting showroom, come prepared.
 Bring a picture of your kitchen, if possible or at least know your kitchen dimensions.
 How tall is the ceiling?
 Where are the doors?
 How much space is there between the cabinets and the ceiling?
 How much space is there between the cabinets and the countertop?

 If you are building a new kitchen, bring in a layout.
 It's critical to plan where you intend to install recessed lights, kitchen ceiling fans and overhead kitchen fixtures.

 If you are planning to update an existing kitchen, tell the lighting expert how much deconstruction you want to do.
 If you don't want to destroy the ceiling, then you have do something different with installations.

 Consider asking the lighting professionals to make a house call.
 Once you have the plan in place, use the same color bulbs throughout the kitchen so that the tone of the floor, counters and cabinets will all be the same intensity.

 Call us or visit a local store to discuss kitchen remodel ideas with one of our trained lighting experts.
 Also, click to learn more about our free Expert Workshops or schedule an In-Home Lighting Consultation.